Ninniachwen/iml_project_JML/README.md

 ## Technical

 The ablation study was done on a hp-Elitebook with a 11th Gen Intel® Core™ i7-1185G7 @ 3.00GHz × 8 CPU running Ubuntu 20.
 An experiment run with all 10 models types used for the ablation study took circa 30 seconds.
-The 560 combinations took about 40 minutes.
+The overall 560 combinations took about 40 minutes.
 There was no notable differente between training times of the different models.

 TODO: future works: join test_set into corpus and see what happens